EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-rs-c-edhoc-key-update title="Example of RS-to-C 2.01 (Created) response using EDHOC-KeyUpdate"}

-Once they have exchanged N1 and N2, both C and the RS build a CBOR byte string EXTENDED\_NONCE as follows.
+Once they have exchanged N1 and N2, both C and RS build a CBOR byte string EXTENDED\_NONCE as follows.

 First, RAW\_STRING is prepared as the concatenation of N1 and N2, in this order: RAW\_STRING = N1 \| N2, where \| denotes byte string concatenation, and N1 and N2 are the two nonces encoded as CBOR byte strings.
 Then, the resulting RAW\_STRING is wrapped into the CBOR byte string EXTENDED\_NONCE.